sassoftware/sas-viya-forecasting/Forecasting-Cookbook/README.md

 The cookbook outline is as follows:

-## Chapter 1-4: Getting started, Time series gaphics, The forecaster's toolbox, and Judgemental forecasts
-No code or examples in the book.

 ## Chapter 5: Time series regression models
 We use a combination of DATA step and PROC REGSELECT to illustrate:
 1. Forecasting using PROC REGSELECT